nhejazi/biotmle/README.md

 target parameters (Tsiatis 2007).
-The set of methods implemented modify targeted maximum likelihood (TML) estimators of statistical (or causal) target parameters (e.g., average treatment effect) to apply variance moderation to the efficient influence function (EIF) representation of the target parameter (van der Laan and Rose 2011, 2018).
-The influence function-based representation of the data are then subjected to a moderated hypothesis test of the statistical estimate of the target parameter, effectively stabilizing the standard error estimates (derived directly from the relevant efficient influence function) and allowing such estimators to be employed in smaller sample sizes, such as those common in computational biology and bioinformatics applications.
-The resultant procedure, *supervised variance moderation*, allows for the construction of a conservative hypothesis test of a statistical target parameter that stabilizes standard error in a manner that reduces the false discovery rate or the family-wise error rate (Hejazi et al., n.d.).
-Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include the use of reference distributions inspired by concentration inequality tail bounds to provide robust inference even when the finite-sample distribution of the estimator deviates from normality (Rosenblum and van der Laan 2009).
+The set of methods implemented modify targeted maximum likelihood (TML) estimators of statistical (or causal) target parameters (e.g., average treatment effect) to apply variance moderation to the standard variance estimator based on the efficient influence function (EIF) of the target parameter (van der Laan and Rose 2011, 2018).
+By performing a moderated hypothesis test that pools the individual probe-specific EIF-based variance estimates, a robust variance estimator is constructed, which stabilizes the standard error estimates and improves the performance of such estimators both in smaller samples and in settings where the EIF is poorly estimated.
+The resultant procedure allows for the construction of conservative hypothesis tests that reduce the false discovery rate and/or the family-wise error rate (Hejazi et al., n.d.).
+Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include both the moderated variance estimator as well as the use of conservative reference distributions for the corresponding moderated test statistics (e.g., logistic distribution), inspired by tail bounds based on concentration inequalities (Rosenblum and van der Laan 2009);
+the latter prove critical for obtaining robust inference when the finite-sample distribution of the estimator deviates from normality .
 Utilities are also provided for performing clustering through *supervised distance matrices*, using the EIF-based estimates to draw out underlying contributions of biomarkers to the target parameter of